-Has Social Media Forever Changed the Exchange of Christmas Cards?
+Has Social Media Forever Changed The Tradition of Sending Christmas Cards?

 The days before Christmas and my mailbox is filled with Christmas cards.
 Having moved frequently over the years, I have always looked forward to receiving greetings from loved ones near and far.
 Yet, in recent years a new trend has emerged.